ogs22/cookbook/glossary/determine.md

-We determine a variable\\'s value if we fix it indirectly, ie by fixing other variables\\' values.
+We determine a variable’s value if we fix it indirectly, i.e. by fixing other variables’ values.

 Sometimes the word is also used meaning to find out what the value of a variable is under certain conditions: to determine a variable is to find